okuechen/better_station_subordinates/README.md

     C:\Steam\steamapps\common\X4 Foundations\extensions\better_station_subordinates\
 ***

-Be warned though, that station traders now tend to priorize buying over selling now, and usage in general is at own risk.
+Be warned though, that station traders tend to priorize buying over selling now, and usage in general is at own risk.